 Organic soils non-specific measure; however, breeding can be targeted on more resilient clones of trees more tolerant to conditions in drained or wet organic soils, e.g. higher tolerance to periodic flooding and secondary disturbances in weakened forest stands with organic soils.
 The measure is identified as potentially valuable in Latvia.
 Research results and earlier studies on the potential impact of breeding on forest growth can be used for assessment of the impact of the measure.
-Existing stand wise inventories need to be improved to provide spatial information on planting material used in forest regeneration as well as information on planting material applied in older artificially regenerated stands.
+Existing stand wise inventories need to be improved to provide spatial information on planting material used in forest regenerated stands.